xoopscube/waiting/README.md

 ## ///// — Module Waiting

-# waiting
-プラグインで拡張可能な承認待ちコンテンツブロックを表示するモジュール

-PEAK XOOPS - Support&Experiment <http://xoops.peak.ne.jp/> さんで配布されているモジュールを XOOPS X(ten) ディストリビューションでメンテナンスをしています。

-## 以下、元のパッケージに添付されていた README

-[xlang:en]

-- WAITING MODULE -

 This module features an extensible Block of waiting content in a single view.

-The original XOOPS2 block of "Waiting Contents" works only for official modules, and is no longer extensible.
+The original XOOPS2 block of "Waiting Contents" works only for official modules,
+and is no longer extensible.
 It is nonsense to hack it for XCL when using 3rd party modules.

-By installing this module and adding the proper plug-ins only, webmasters can approve and confirm pending content from any module.
+By installing this module and adding the proper plug-ins only,
+webmasters can approve and confirm pending content from any module.

+          PEAK XOOPS --Support & Experiment
+          A module that displays plugin-extensible content blocks awaiting approval The module distributed by xoops.peak.ne.jp
+          maintained by XOOPS X (ten) distribution.

+Below, the README that came with the original package

 -----